 - Can I store sperm or testicular tissue?

-It can be difficult to predict if cancer treatment will affect your fertility or if it will return to normal after treatment.
-Even if your chances of becoming infertile are low, you may be referred to a fertility doctor before treatment starts, and you may be advised to store (bank) sperm.
-Freezing and storing sperm is a safe technique that has been successfully used for many years.
-There is no lower age limit for sperm banking, as long as you have reached puberty and are producing sperm.
+It can be hard to know if cancer treatment will affect your fertility or if it will return to normal after treatment.
+Even if you have a low chance of becoming infertile, you may be referred to a fertility doctor before you start cancer treatment.
+The Human Fertilisation and Embryology Authority (HFEA) has information about NHS and private fertility clinics.

+The fertility doctor may advise you to store (bank) sperm.
+Freezing and storing sperm is a safe procedure that has been used for many years.
+You can store sperm if you have reached puberty and are producing sperm.

 Percutaneous epididymal sperm aspiration (PESA)

 The doctor passes a fine needle into the epididymis.
 This is a tube on the side of each testicle that stores and carries sperm.
 They withdraw (aspirate) fluid containing sperm using the fine needle.